aayushbansal007/Snakelo/README.md

 ## Contributing

 Contributions to the project are welcome!
-Before contributing, please review the `CONTRIBUTING.md` file.

 ## License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.
+This project is licensed under the MIT License.

 ## Acknowledgments